AbhinavMadahar/abhinavmadahar.github.io/src/blog/intersection-of-sets.md

+---
-btitle(The Intersection of Sets is a Set, 2018 January 13)
+title: The Intersection of Sets is a Set
+date: 2018 January 13
+---

 <p>Modern mathematics is almost universally<a href="#lambda-category">*</a>
 based on set theory, so I decided to read Pinter's <i>Set Theory</i>.</p>